|Apply | Register | Check Email | Use Online Tools|

 |Delta Center for the Arts|

 The LH Horton Jr Gallery is a fine arts exhibition program within the Visual Arts Department of San Joaquin Delta College, and a venue of Delta Center for the Arts.
 The Gallery presents contemporary art exhibitions and inter-related lectures and workshops to:

 • Support Student Learning Outcomes in the visual arts curriculum.

 • Build knowledge in the aesthetic, technical, cultural and historical context of the visual arts.

 The Gallery offers excellent exhibition opportunities to local, regional, and national artists, lenders and guest curators.
-Exhibitions and events are free and open to the public.
-Seven exhibitions are presented annually, including a series of three curriculum-based exhibitions in each of the arts disciplines being offered at the College; a rotating faculty or alumni show, a thematic small group show, an annual student show, and an annual regional artists group show.
+Six exhibitions are presented annually, including a series of three juried exhibitions (ceramics, painting & sculpture, and photography); biennial faculty and alumni shows, a thematic small group show, and an annual student art show.
+Gallery admission is free and open to the public.

-Charles Jennings, Interim Dean of Arts and Communication
+Dr. Charles Jennings, Dean of Student Learning and Assessment / Interim Dean of Arts and Communication

 Jan Marlese, Gallery Director